nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Configuration_System.md

 | `MCUX_DEPENDENCY_COMPONENT_<component name1>_DEPEND_<component name2>` | Specify the dependency of component 1 on component 2, mainly used to display the dependency in `choice` symbol. |
 | `MCUX_HW_<hardware information>`         | Specify the hardware information, mainly for dependency purpose.
 The device Kconfig.chip is the major definition file for such Kconfig symbol. |

-The above naming Kconfig symbols are used to define components, project segments and the dependencies.
+The above naming Kconfig symbols are used to define components, project segments, and the dependencies.
+Besides, there are some Kconfig symbols, which are used to specify toolchain, compiler, and other not directly build related stuff.
+The miscellaneous Kconfig prefixes include `MCUX_COMPONENT`,`MCUX_HAS`, `MCUX_IP`, `MCUX_HW`, `MCUX_DEPENDENCY`, `MCUX_SETTING`, `MCUX_COMPILER`, `MCUX_TOOLCHAIN`, `MCUX_SOURCE_CONDITION`, `MCUX_STRING`, `MCUX_EXCLUDE`, `MCUX_MODULE`, `MCUX_ABSTRACT`, and `MCUX_MISC`. **All these Kconfig symbols will be intentionally removed out of the generated config header file.
+All other Kconfig symbols will be regarded as macros for compiling and linking which will be generated into header files for the build process.**

-**All Kconfig symbols with above naming prefix `MCUX_` will be intentionally removed out of the generated config header file.
-All other Kconfig symbols will be regarded as compile and link used macros and generated into header file to be involved  in the build process.**
+> All Kconfig symbols with "." will be ignored in the header file generation.

 ### Remove `CONFIG_` Prefix for Macro Name